victorian-socialists/civicrm-stripe/docs/api.md

 ## Stripe

+#### `Stripe.Listevents`:

-* `Stripe.Listevents`: Events are the notifications that Stripe sends to the Webhook.
+Events are the notifications that Stripe sends to the Webhook.
 Listevents will list all notifications that have been sent.
 You can further restrict them with the following parameters:

     * `ppid` - Use the given Payment Processor ID.
 By default, uses the saved, live Stripe payment processor and throws an error if there is more than one.
     * `type` - Limit to the given Stripe events type.
 By default, show invoice.payment_succeeded.
 Change to 'all' to show all.
     * `output` - What information to show.
 Defaults to 'brief' which provides a summary.
 Alternatively use raw to get the raw JSON returned by Stripe.
     * `limit` - Limit number of results returned (100 is max, 10 is default).
     * `starting_after` - Only return results after this event id.
 This can be used for paging purposes - if you want to retreive more than 100 results.
     * `source` - By default, source is set to "stripe" and limited to events reported by Stripe in the last 30 days.
 If instead you specify "systemlog" you can query the `civicrm_system_log` table for events, which potentially go back farther then 30 days.
     * `subscription` - If you specify a subscription id, results will be limited to events tied to the given subscription id.
 Furthermore, both the `civicrm_system_log` table will be queried and the results will be supplemented by a list of expected charges based on querying Stripe, allowing you to easily find missing charges for a given subscription.
     * `filter_processed` - Set to 1 if you want to filter out results for contributions that have been properly processed by CiviCRM already.

+#### `Stripe.Populatelog`:

-* `Stripe.Populatelog`: If you are running a version of CiviCRM that supports the SystemLog - then this API call will populate your SystemLog with all of your past Stripe Events.
+This API call will populate your SystemLog with all of your past Stripe Events.
 You can safely re-run and not create duplicates.
 With a populated SystemLog - you can selectively replay events that may have caused errors the first time or otherwise not been properly recorded.
 Parameters:

     * `ppid` - Use the given Payment Processor ID.
 By default, uses the saved, live Stripe payment processor and throws an error if there is more than one.
+    * `type` - The event type - defaults to invoice.payment_succeeded.

+The standard API3 "limit" option is also supported and if specified will limit the total number of events to that limit (default 0).

+#### `Stripe.Populatewebhookqueue`:

+    * `ppid` - Use the given Payment Processor ID.
+By default, uses the saved, live Stripe payment processor and throws an error if there is more than one.
+    * `type` - The event type - defaults to invoice.payment_succeeded.

+The standard API3 "limit" option is also supported and if specified will limit the total number of events to that limit (default 0).

+#### `Stripe.Ipn`:

-* `Stripe.Ipn`: Replay a given Stripe Event.
+Replay a given Stripe Event.
 Parameters.
 This will always fetch the chosen Event from Stripe before replaying.

     * `id` - The id from the SystemLog of the event to replay.
     * `evtid` - The Event ID as provided by Stripe.
     * `ppid` - Use the given Payment Processor ID.
 By default, uses the saved, live Stripe payment processor and throws an error if there is more than one.
     * `noreceipt` - Set to 1 if you want to suppress the generation of receipts or set to 0 or leave out to send receipts normally.

+#### `Stripe.Retryall`:

-* `Stripe.Retryall`: Attempt to replay all charges for a given payment processor that are completed in Stripe but not completed in CiviCRM.
+Attempt to replay all charges for a given payment processor that are completed in Stripe but not completed in CiviCRM.

     * `ppid` - Use the given Payment Processor ID.
 By default, uses the saved, live Stripe payment processor and throws an error if there is more than one.
     * `limit` - Limit number of results (25 is default).

+#### `Stripe.Cleanup`:

-* `Stripe.Cleanup`: Cleanup and remove old database tables/fields that are no longer required.
+Cleanup and remove old database tables/fields that are no longer required.

 ### Import related.